Philadelphia/South Jersey Collaboration for Public History

 MARCH is the institutional home for The Encyclopedia of Greater Philadelphia, a digital-first research and civic engagement project to build knowledge and understanding of the history and impact of Philadelphia and the surrounding region.
 Through this project, MARCH facilitates a network of more than 30 partner organizations, more than 150 scholars, and students and young professionals who gain experience in historical research, writing, and digital publishing.

 Walt Whitman in Camden

-In our home community of Camden, New Jersey, MARCH supports and develops programs fostering appreciation of the life and work of Walt Whitman, who lived in Camden during his final years, 1884 to 1892.
+In our home community of Camden, New Jersey, MARCH has supported and developed programs fostering appreciation of the life and work of Walt Whitman, who lived in Camden during his final years, 1884 to 1892.

 Fredric M. Miller Memorial Lecture

-Each year, MARCH presents the annual Fredric M. Miller Memorial Lecture on public history, which honors the achievements and legacy of a leader in the archives profession and in public humanities.
+Each year from 1999 through 2015, MARCH presented the annual Fredric M. Miller Memorial Lecture on public history, honoring the achievements and legacy of a leader in the archives profession and in public humanities.

 - 2015: Katherine Ott, National Museum of American History

 - 2014: Estevan Rael-Galvez, National Trust for Historic Preservation